Managing Mental Well-Being During an Election Year: Tips for Coping with Stress and Anxiety and Limiting Social Media

 Election years tend to be emotionally charged, especially when other challenging world events are occurring.
 It can be said that 2024 has brought a significant amount of worldwide change, and media consumption may contribute to negative mental health impacts as people grapple with the events taking place.
 It can be important to prioritize self-care as you interact with certain media, and you may find it helpful to follow non-biased news sources and limit the amount of time you spend consuming media.
 If media-related stress or anxiety makes it hard to function in day-to-day life, it may be helpful to seek support from a licensed mental health professional.

 In addition, 65% of Americans report a sense of exhaustion when thinking about politics, as of September 2023.
-Persistent mental exhaustion may lead to a higher risk of mental health conditions like anxiety and depression.
+Persistent mental exhaustion may lead to a higher risk of mental health symptoms like anxiety and depression.

 In addition to personal mental health, the Pew Research Center reports that social division and polarization seem to be at an all-time high, leading to around half of Americans believing a civil war could be possible within the next few years.
-The significant differences between political candidates, high media exposure, and the potential for major changes after the election have led some to worry about what the future could have in store.
+The significant differences between political candidates, high media exposure, the election cycle, and the potential for major changes after the election have led some to worry about what the future could have in store.

 If you frequently check the news or interact with a significant number of political posts on social media, consider taking some time away from the screen (sometimes referred to as a “media diet”).
 You might limit yourself to 30 minutes of checking the news every couple of days or one to two hours a week in total.